dut-media-lab/BOML/README.md

 BOML is a modularized optimization library that unifies several ML algorithms into a common bilevel optimization framework.
 It provides interfaces to implement popular bilevel optimization algorithms, so that you could quickly build your own meta learning neural network and test its performance.

-ReadMe.md file contains brief introduction to implement meta-initialization-based and meta-feature-based methods in few-shot learning field.
+ReadMe.md contains brief introduction to implement meta-initialization-based and meta-feature-based methods in few-shot classification field.
 Except for algorithms which have been proposed, various combinations of lower level and upper level strategies are available.

 ## Meta Learning